c4arl0s/SQLiteForMobilDevelopers/README.md

 # * [Databases are Smart](https://github.com/c4arl0s/SQLiteForMobilDevelopers#1-getting-up-to-speed-with-databases-and-sqlite)

+Being able to optimize storage to work with the presence or absence of characters in a text field is a powerful behind the scenes tool, but databases have intelligence built into them.

+In most database engines today, the designer can specify many attributes of a field such as following:

+- Name.
+A name that is used internally is often quite different from the name that appears in t he user interface.
+- Type.
+You can specify that a certain database field must be an integer or a string or any other type that the database supports.
+- Optionality.
+Some fields are optional, and you can specify that when you set up a database. (many people have a car with a license number; many other people do not own cars)
+- Default values.
+A data base can be set to provide a default value - either a simple value or a calculated value based on other data in the database.
+- Cardinality.
+Sometimes, there are multiple values for part of the database. (to continue the example, some people have no car, other people own a car, and others own several cars.
+Furthermore, some people own a car and a bike... you get the idea)
+- Value ranges.
+When the database designer specifies the database structure, a range of values for each field can be set.
+A driver's license identifier that consist of characters other than letters and numbers (depending on the locality) may not be allowed.
+- Value relationships.
+You can move beyond value ranges in designing a database.
+You can create combinations of attributes and values so that, for example, a database can enforce a rule that an employee may be married (to one person o no one), but if the employee is married, the spouse's employer cannot be the same as the employee's employee.
+These restrictions in the database reflect policies but there well may be exceptions (a supervisor's approval), and the database can be designed to support a case like that.

+These are just a few of the ways in which a database can be set up to enforce logical rules.

+Perhaps at this point you are tempted to say: "but I can do each of those things with a line of or two of code".
+That's absolutely true.
+But there are a couple of points to bear in mind.

 # * [Write code is juts the beginning](https://github.com/c4arl0s/SQLiteForMobilDevelopers#1-getting-up-to-speed-with-databases-and-sqlite)
 # * [Parles-vouz Python ?
 Sprechen Sie Scala?](https://github.com/c4arl0s/SQLiteForMobilDevelopers#1-getting-up-to-speed-with-databases-and-sqlite)
 # * [Relational Databases and SQL to the Resque](https://github.com/c4arl0s/SQLiteForMobilDevelopers#1-getting-up-to-speed-with-databases-and-sqlite)